 If your baby is six months or younger, experts recommend that healthy babies be placed on their backs to sleep, as this is the safest position for them.
 Putting your baby to sleep on his back decreases his chance of sudden infant death syndrome (SIDS), and this applies to both naps and nighttime sleeping.

-Huggies expert and midwife, Lynne Bluff, sheds some light on some of the benefits of co-sleeping with a newborn baby.
+Registered nurse and midwife Lynne Bluff, sheds some light on some of the benefits of co-sleeping with a newborn baby.

 Babies naturally fall into a day and night pattern